-- a. have a doctorate (PhD) or an equivalent qualification. - b. have acquired at least three years of research experience after their doctorate or equivalent qualification. - c. defended their doctorate or obtained the equivalent qualification to a doctorate no later than eight years ago. - d. present a guarantee of employment at the University of Bern-Inselspital Group or affiliated institutes, for the duration of the grant.
+- have a doctorate (PhD) or an equivalent qualification. - have acquired at least one (1) year of research experience after their doctorate or equivalent qualification. - obtained their doctorate or obtained the equivalent qualification to a doctorate no later than eight (8) years ago.